HaoKang-Timmy/Epipe/dataparallel_simulate/Readme.md

-# Report of compression algorithms and speed of gpipe
+# Report of Compression Algorithms And Speed of Gpipe

 You could use code here to reproduce compression algorithms and speed of gpipe.